XRPLF/xrpl-dev-portal/content/use-cases/payments/index.md

 top_nav_grouping: Article Types
 metadata:
   indexPage: true
+seo:
-blurb: Practical examples for using different types of payment on the XRP Ledger.
+    description: Practical examples for using different types of payment on the XRP Ledger.
 ---
 # Payments